 1. Master your digital support systems

 No matter whether your team is remote, in-office, on the frontline or somewhere in between, an intuitive and fully-featured intranet makes all the difference in supporting distributed workforce teams and staff.
+You need the right technology to support the employee experience.
 If your employee intranet software doesn’t include intuitive communication, collaboration and productivity tools, now is the time to be rectifying this.

 2. Understand your team’s ideal working environment